xyflow/xyflow/README.md

 # :ocean: React Flow

 React Flow is a library for building node-based graphs.
 You can easily implement custom node types and it comes with  plugins like a MiniMap and a Controls Panel.
+Check out the [demo](https://react-flow.netlify.com/) graph.

 - [Installation](#installation)
 - [Usage](#usage)